 In September 2016, through our Operating Partnership, we entered into a limited liability company agreement (the "Fantasia LLC Agreement") with Fantasia Investment III LLC ("Fantasia"), an unrelated entity and a U.S.-based affiliate of Fantasia Holdings Group Co., Limited (a Chinese corporation listed on the Stock Exchange of Hong Kong (HKEX)), and formed Summit Fantasia Holdings, LLC (the "Fantasia JV").
-The Fantasia JV is not consolidated financial statements and is accounted for under the equity-method in our consolidated financial statements.
-As of December 31, 2021 and 2020, we have a 35% in the Fantasia JV which owns two properties.
+The Fantasia JV is not consolidated in our consolidated financial statements and is accounted for under the equity-method in our consolidated financial statements.
+As of December 31, 2022 and 2021, we have a 35% in the Fantasia JV which owns one property as of December 31, 2022 and owned two properties at December 31, 2021.